Verona, a few kilometres from Lake Garda and easily accessible by car or train, is an ideal destination for spending a day away from the golf courses.

 In the early Middle Ages it changed hands in succession between the Byzantines, Lombards and Franks to then flow into the vassal territories of the Holy Roman Empire.

-Like many other Italian cities in the 12th century Verona became a free Common and then shortly after the middle of the thirteenth century it became a dominion controlled by Della Scala family.
+Like many other Italian cities in the 12th century Verona became a free Commune and then shortly after the middle of the 13th century it became a dominion controlled by Della Scala family.
 The Scaliger dynasty remained in power in Verona until the end of the 14th century making it an important economic, cultural and political centre.
 In fact, they came to control the whole of Veneto, the area of Brescia, Parma and the Tanaro valley up to Lunigiana, Garfagnana and Lucchesia.

 In 1388 the city fell under the control of the Visconti of Milan and in 1405 it became part of the Republic of Venice under whose control it remained until 1796 with the intervention of Napoleon in Italy, except for a brief period between 1508 and 1516 when it temporarily came under the control of Emperor Maximilian I.